Please Note: We may receive commissions on purchases made from our chosen links.

 Best Headset Mics

 Both of these companies have great products.
 It all depends on the preference of your musicians and sound technicians whether to go with Sennheiser or Shure.
-My personal opinion is that unless you are on a really tight budget, spending the extra hundred dollars or so to get the Sennheiser is advisable.
+My personal opinion is that unless you are on a tight budget, spending the extra hundred dollars or so to get the Sennheiser is advisable.
 I don’t think you will be disappointed.